PhD in Electrical and Electronics Engineering

-Current position: Post-doctoral Researcher at Stanford University, USA
+Current position: Postdoctoral Research Fellow at Stanford University, United States of America

 2015 Photonics21 Student Innovation Award